HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/sitebuilder/deploy_site_builder/sitebuilder_access_creators.md

     8. Repeat this process for all necessary libraries.

-### Assigning Editor rights to an existing content library for new sites and sections
+### Assigning Editor rights to an existing target content library for new sites and sections

 1. Log in to the portal as an administrator.

 2. In the Practitioner Studio, go to **Web Content > Web Content Libraries**.

-    1. Browse to the library that the users and groups need to use as the existing content library for their new sites and sections.
+    1. Browse to the library that the users and groups need to use as the target content library for their new sites and sections.

     2. Click the **Set Permissions** icon.